The Prisoners at Iwahig Penal Colony in the Philippines

 First though, it was time to pick up the visiting families at the medium security detention center.
 Here I was greeted by loud cheers from behind makeshift bars.
 And here, I saw a guard at last.
 A single guard sitting relaxed back in a chair drinking something with some inmates.

 A few women and children left the heavy gates.
-Followed by a heap of of inmates all waving at me with big smiles.
+Followed by a heap of inmates all waving at me with big smiles.

 “Americano!!
 Welcome, come inside!”